aspose-cells/Aspose.Cells-Doc-md/english/java/plugins/aspose-cells-java-for-php/php-programmers-guide/working-with-worksheets-in-php/display-features-in-php/freeze-panes-in-php/_index.md

 ---

 ## **Aspose.Cells - Freeze Panes**
-To Freeze Panes in the Spreadsheet Document using **Aspose.Cells Java for PHP**, simply invoke **FreezePanes** module.
+To freeze panes in a spreadsheet document using **Aspose.Cells Java for PHP**, simply invoke the **FreezePanes** method.

 **PHP Code**

 {{< highlight php >}}

- //Instantiating a Excel object by excel file path
+ //Instantiating an Excel object by Excel file path

 $workbook = new Workbook($dataDir . "book.xls");